-Welcome and Opening Comments Jamie Kuhn, Medicaid Director
+Welcome and Opening Comments by Director Kuhn

-Director Kuhn offers thanks to the Medicaid Advisory Committee (MAC), appreciate the work you do, and thank you for continuing with additional terms, appreciate feedback and always work to enhance the meetings and ensure that we are addressing the current issues and the due diligence on providing feedback.
+Offers thanks to the Medicaid Advisory Committee (MAC), appreciate the work you do, and thank you for continuing with additional terms, appreciate feedback and always work to enhance the meetings and ensure that we are addressing the current issues and the due diligence on providing feedback.
 Would like to continue hearing all the voices of the people who work across all areas.